captainyd/3D-Reconstruction/3DReconstruction.md

    * `new Project` -> `import point cloud` ->
    * Enter a project name and select a place to save files -> `proceed` ->
-   * Drag Faro (`.fls`) files into `drag files or folders here` (note: `fls` files can only be imported in this way)-> `import files`
+   * Drag Faro (`.fls`) files into `drag files or folders here`

    (The import process will take a very long time. )

 2. Register Scans:

    * Click `auto register scans`.
 If the scans have good overlap, then the software can auto register the scans, otherwise you will manually register them.
    * You can find the registration report at the bottom of the screen.
 Make sure that all scans have good registration -- _Green font_
    * Click `index scans` -> `launch project`

 3. Export point cloud:

    * note: No editing to the point cloud, such as point cloud cleaning, resizing etc. If the point cloud has been modified, then we can only export unstructured point cloud, which might cause problems when re-importing it into Reality Capture.
    * See [Structured and Unstructured File Formats](https://help.autodesk.com/view/RECAP/2018/ENU/?guid=GUID-C4E7FC11-9B31-4FFF-8C54-89EBCEE3C6B6)
    * `Export`: select `e57`